bigscience-workshop/promptsource/CONTRIBUTING.md

 task that the underlying dataset is used to study.
 For example, a prompt that asks a question from a question answering dataset would be a task template, but one that asks to generate a question for a given answer would not.
-* **Choices in Prompt?** The checkbox should be checked if the input explicitly indicates the options for the possible outputs (regardless of whether `answer_choices` is used).
+* **Choices in Template?** The checkbox should be checked if the input explicitly indicates the options for the possible outputs (regardless of whether `answer_choices` is used).
 * **Metrics.** Use the multiselect widget to select all metrics commonly used to evaluate this task.
 Choose “Other” if there is one that is not included in the list.